AskMeAgain/Devbox/README.md

 ## Installation

 Pull this repository, then edit the settings.json file as you wish and provide a compatible git repo with setup file and dotfiles.
 Execute create-vm.bat and everything will happen automatically.
-After everything is done, startup virtual box and the vm will be ready.
+After everything is done, startup virtual box and the vm will be ready as specified by the provided git repo

 ## Make your own setup compatible with Devbox

+The dotfiles will be installed by yadm, so please provide a compatible structure in your repo.
+This project **expects** a ~/.config/yadm/bootstrap file which will be execute by yadm later for setting up the vm.
+Make sure to provide one, even if its empty.
+The root password is 1234, make sure that you change it after your setup is done.

 You can orient yourself at this repo here (https://github.com/AskMeAgain/orchid.git).

-The dotfiles will be installed by yadm, so please provide a compatible structure in your repo.
-The repo also should be completly self contained: a setup.sh script which will have the sudo password as $1 and the git repo of itself as $2 and will install all the needed dependencies.

 ## Compatible themes

-Here is a list with compatible git repos, where you can just switch out the git repo link in the settings.json file and it will work out of the box
+Here is a list with compatible git repos, where you can just switch out the git repo link in the settings.json file and it will work straight out of the box.

 * https://github.com/AskMeAgain/orchid.git (light theme by me)